barsoom/devbook/styleguide/react/README.md

 # React Styleguide

-TODO: Merge this with the React stuff in [our JavaScript styleguide](/styleguide/javascript).

 Also see [our top-level styleguide](/styleguide): it explains how and when to follow our styleguides, and how to change them.

 This is an aspirational styleguide: Use this style for new projects.
 Move old projects in this direction, even if they have "broken windows", so we don't add to the burden of harder-to-maintain legacy styles.